5.9 Occupational Safety and Health (OSH)

 3. Training facilities

-4. Educational facilities, including offices, classrooms, recreational facilities, and wellness center
+4. Educational facilities, including offices, classrooms, recreational facilities, and wellness centers

 5. Water supply and distribution facilities, when not a part of municipal systems